frizatch/EarthEngine-GEE-and-Landsat/README.md

 Exciting news is Landsat 9 launched in September 2021 and the USGS started distributing data February 10, 2022!
 Here's the [Landsat 9 data release announcement](https://www.usgs.gov/news/technical-announcement/usgs-opens-door-landsat-9-data).
 This data has already been made available in Google Earth Engine as well as direct download from the USGS's data portal [Earth Explorer](https://earthexplorer.usgs.gov/).

-Landsat 9 sensors are very similar to Landsat 8, but improved in data quality.
+Landsat 9 sensors are very similar to Landsat 8, but improved in data quality (shift from 12 bit to 14 bit).
+With the higher radiometric resolution, Landsat 9 can differentiate 16,384 shades of a given wavelength!

-Here are the bands on both satellites:
+Here are the bands on both satellites.

+OLI (Operational Land Imager):
 - Band 1 Coastal Aerosol (0.43 - 0.45 µm) 30 m
 - Band 2 Blue (0.450 - 0.51 µm) 30 m
 - Band 3 Green (0.53 - 0.59 µm) 30 m